quantnetwork/blockchain-developer-exercises-foundations/CLASS7.md

 This example will create transactions on the Bitcoin testnet, Ethereum Ropsten testnet and the XRP ledger test:

-`node examples/transaction-creation/submit-transactions.js password=MY_PASSWORD bitcoinTx=MY_BITCOIN_FUNDING_TX`
+`node examples/transaction-creation/submit-transactions.js password=MY_PASSWORD fundingTx=MY_BITCOIN_FUNDING_TX`

 Note that an extra command line parameter is required, a bitcoin transaction that you have received from the bitcoin faucet, including an unspent transaction output that you have not yet used.

-This is required because...

-This script does the following...
+We will use the bitcoin funding transaction as the starting point to explore.
+This script does the following: it first fetches the bitcoin funding transaction that you created using the faucet.
+Then, it loops over UTXOs in the funding transaction and wait for a match to your Bitcoin address.
+If it doesn't find it, it means that you have provided the wrong Bitcoin address to *.env*, or the provided transaction is not the funding transaction issued by the faucet (or the faucet is not working correctly).

+Then, the script constructs the origin, which is the UTXO's index from the faucet transaction that was directed to our account.
+That means that UTXO is unspent (unless you have already spent it) and thus it is usable.
+This origin is now used to create a prepareTransactionRequest.
+The request is signed and then sent to Overledger.
+Overledger gateways then issue the transaction against Bitcoin's test ledger.

 #### Overledger Execute Transaction API Response

 The execute transaction response will contain a few main components:

-i.
-Location: Each Overledger DLT data response includes a reference to the location (technology, network) of where this data was taken from.
-This helps with auditing. ii.
-Status: Overledger responses regarding blocks and transactions come with a status.
-Due to some DLTs having probabilistic finality of transactions/blocks and other DLTs having deterministic finality of transaction/blocks, the status object is used to indicate to the developer when the requested data is assumed to be final (therefore status.value = “SUCCESSFUL”) or not (therefore status.value=“PENDING”). iii.
-Transaction = The requested transaction data in standardised and nativeData formats.
+1. Location: Each Overledger DLT data response includes a reference to the location (technology, network) of where this data was taken from.
+This helps with auditing.

+2. Status: Overledger responses regarding blocks and transactions come with a status.
+Due to some DLTs having probabilistic finality of transactions/blocks and other DLTs having deterministic finality of transaction/blocks, the status object is used to indicate to the developer when the requested data is assumed to be final (therefore status.value = “SUCCESSFUL”) or not (therefore status.value=“PENDING”).

+3. Transaction = The requested transaction data in standardised and nativeData formats.

-For parameter by parameter descriptions see the [openAPI3 doc](https://docs.overledger.io/#operation/executePreparedRequestTransaction).
+For parameter by parameter descriptions see the [documentation](https://docs.overledger.io/#operation/executePreparedRequestTransaction).

 #### Challenges